divy-07/chess-engine/README.md

 ## Using the Engine

 Using the engine currently requires Java 14 and gradle 7.5 or higher.
 Steps:
-- Clone/download the repository
+- Clone/download the repository to your local machine.
 - Open a terminal in the root directory of the project
 - Run `./gradlew clean build` to create the jar file
 - Use any UCI-supporting GUI to play against the engine.
 We recommend [Arena](http://www.playwitharena.de/)